 NATS Limited is a private limited company incorporated in England and Wales and domiciled in the United Kingdom and acting under the Companies Act 2006.
 The address of the registered office is on page 8.
 The nature of the company's operations and its principal activities are set out in the Report of the directors and Strategic report.

+These financial statements are presented in pounds

 These financial statements are presented in pounds sterling because that is the currency of the primary economic environment in which the company operates.